 Why would I want $1 million?

-What would we do with it?
-Do we think it will make us happier?
+What would you do with $1 million?
+Do you think it will make you happier?

 I know that having more stuff will definitely NOT make me happier.
 Been there, done that.
 I’m still purging.

-On the mental and emotional side, I’m already choosing to spend my days worrying about not accomplishing enough.
-Suddenly I don’t think that more money would change this.
+On the mental and emotional side, I worry about not accomplishing enough.
+I don’t think that more money would change this.
+For me, there’s always more to do, more to accomplish.

 More money will allow me to travel the world.
-Actually I could travel the world today.
+Actually, I could travel the world today.
 I would just have to get a little more creative in how I did it.
-I’ve already travelled locally and internationally with very little money and had a blast!
+I’ve already traveled locally and internationally with very little money and had a blast!
+There are tons of sites out there that will teach you how to travel well on a budget.

 From that lowest of low points, I then devise ways of dealing with it and turning it around.
 I don’t try to stop it or turn it around until I can’t think of anything worse.